What is a Mini eWorkshop?

 In Explore, participants engage with interesting content (videos, multimedia resources, concise readings) to explore new ideas related to the topic of the eWorkshop.

 In Make it Work, participants are given multiple options to choose from with ideas of how to take the new learning from Explore and put it into practice.
 One of the options is always “You Make it Work,” where participants can create their own option or tweek the ones we have provided to ensure their work in meaningful and practical for their local context.

 In Share, participants upload materials and reflections from their Make it Work efforts to discuss the opportunities, experiences, challenges, successes, etc. that they encountered.

-Upon successful completion of participants can request a certificate of completion documenting their 6 hours of professional development.
-Our mini-eWorkshops are designed for participants to take them as stand-along content, or they may be taken concurrently in order to continue learning.
+Our mini-eWorkshops are designed for participants to take them as stand-alone content, or they may be taken concurrently in order to continue learning.
 We encourage the use of our mini-eWorkshops for a more flexible learning option.
-To learn more about the mini-eWorkshops we offer, click here.
-To learn more about the process to get started taking our mini-eWorkshops, click here.

 The following mini eWorkshops have been developed.
 They are not currently being offered as we no longer have grant funding for them.
 If you are interested in any of the mini eWorkshops, do let us know at firstname.lastname@example.org.
 We are working on creating ways to make our content available to those interested in it for a small cost (the cost of our labor to offer it).

 Flexible Approaches to Building Classroom Communities in Changing Educational Contexts

 Flexible Approaches to Collaborating with Families in Changing Educational Context

 Flexible Approaches to Assessment in Changing Educational Contexts